SC Santa Maria: Logo

-Its logo represents a shield with a red line with another line and its abbreviated form on top, it features the Atlantic Ocean on the bottom coloured from sky blue to navy blue with a soccer ball and a boat in the middle overlooking its setting sun which is colored along with the setting evening skies of yellow, light orange, orange and red.
+Its logo represents a shield with a red line with another line and its abbreviated form on top, it features the Atlantic Ocean on the bottom, coloured from sky blue to navy blue with a soccer ball and a boat in the middle overlooking its setting sun, which is colored along with the setting evening skies of yellow, light orange, orange, and red.

 Stadium

-Santa Maria has its own stadium located in the north of town, then as a field, it was the first sports facility on the island opened in the 1940s, it moved locations in the 1990s just next to its saline marsh.
+Santa Maria has its own stadium located in the north of town, then as a field; it was the first sports facility on the island, opened in the 1940s.
+It moved locations in the 1990s, just next to its saline marsh.
 The club uses Estádio Marcelo Leitão where all of its matches are played.

 Uniform

-Its clothing colors are red with white left sleeve and white tag on back and a white rim on the right sleeve used for home games.
-Its colors are opposite with white clothing and others red for away or alternate games.
+Its clothing colors are red with a white left sleeve, a white tag on the back, and a white rim on the right sleeve used for home games.
+Its colors are opposite to those of white clothing, and others red for away or alternate games.

-Up to 2014 or 2015, its jersey has red shirt and socks and a white pants for its home games.
+Up to 2014 or 2015, its jersey has a red shirt and socks and white pants for its home games.